LuisGC/blog/content/blog/2019/02/fosdem-2019.md

 [**Enough: How journalism can benefit from free software**](https://fosdem.org/2019/schedule/event/enough_how_journalism_can_benefit_from_free_software/), by Veronika Nad

+[**Enough**](https://enough.community) is a set of tools, cloud-based or self-hosted, as well as a community composed of technical people and journalists to empower journalists and Human Rights Defenders when protecting their privacy and their sources.

+It provides an easy to use platform for non technical people to securely share any kind of data, typically a leak for a global audience.
+It is linkable from other platforms to serve as a common source, making it possible for anyone to communicate (if needed) securely and confidentially with the source of the data leak.
+It also includes training contents to teach the participants how to use PGP, TOR, VPNs and similar stuff.

+I will consider contributing to the platform, at least to improve the website they have using [Hugo](https://gohugo.io/).

 [**The clusterfuck hidden in the Kubernetes code base**](https://fosdem.org/2019/schedule/event/kubernetesclusterfuck/), by Kris Nova

 [**Tested for Business: An Open and Transparent Quality Kit**](https://fosdem.org/2019/schedule/event/tested_business/), by Shelley Lambert